Aevy21/binary_trees/README.md

 - Each node in a binary tree contains a value (or payload) and references to its left and right children.

+### Root

+- The topmost node in a tree, serving as the starting point for traversal.

+### Parent

+- A node that has one or more child nodes.

+### Child

+- A node directly connected to another node when moving away from the root.

+### Leaf (or Terminal Node)

+- A node with no children, situated at the end of a branch.

+### Siblings

+- Nodes that share the same parent in a tree.

+### Ancestor

+- A node's ancestors are all the nodes on the path from the root to that node.

+### Descendant

+- A node's descendants are all the nodes below it in the tree.

+### Internal Node
+The nodes with at least one child node are known as internal nodes.
+Every node (even the root node) is internal except the leaf nodes.

+### Path
+A path between any two nodes of a tree is the sequence of connected nodes along with the edges between the two nodes.
+And the path length is the number of nodes present between two nodes.

+### Level
+The level in the tree represents the number of steps from the top/root.
+The root node of the tree is said to be at level 0, and as we go downwards the level increases

+### Edge
+The connecting link between the two nodes is known as the edges of the tree.
+It is also referred to as the branch of a tree.
+If there are n nodes in a binary tree, there will be a total of n-1 edges.

 ### Height

 - The height of a binary tree is the length of the longest path from the root to a leaf node.
 It influences the efficiency of tree operations.